alphatechlogics/Text-to-Image-Generation-via-DALL-E3-StableDiffusion/README.md

 ## Voice Input Functionality

-The new voice input feature lets you simply record your voice to create your image prompt.
+The new voice input feature allows you to record your voice to generate your image prompt.
 Here’s how it works:

 - **Recording:**

-  Click on the voice recording button (displayed as a microphone icon) next to the text prompt field.
+  - Click on the **Record Voice Input** area (with the microphone icon) to start recording.

-- **Transcription:**
-  The app uses st_audiorec for recording audio, and then employs SpeechRecognition along with pydub to convert your voice to text.
-  The transcription process attempts offline recognition first and then falls back to online recognition if needed.
+  - **Important:** Ensure your browser has microphone access enabled.
+If the recorder does not start, verify your permissions or try a different browser (Chrome, Firefox, or Edge are recommended).
+- **Audio Processing & Transcription:**

+  - The recorded audio is saved and converted to 16 kHz, mono, 16-bit PCM using pydub.
+  - The converted audio is then transcribed using OpenAI’s open-source Whisper model, which provides improved accuracy over previous methods.
-- **Automatic Insertion:**
+- **Prompt Update:**

-  Once transcribed, the voice prompt text is automatically set as the default value in the text input field so you can immediately see and use it for image generation.
+  - Once transcribed, the voice prompt text is automatically inserted into the prompt text field so you can immediately see and, if needed, edit the text before generating your image.